 Specialization: Government Information Strategy and Management

-J. Ramon Gil-Garcia, PhD, MS is an associate professor with tenure in the Department of Public Administration and Policy and the research director of the Center for Technology in Government at the University at Albany, State University of New York.
+J. Ramon Gil-Garcia, PhD, MS is an associate professor with tenure in the Department of Public Administration and Policy and the Director of the Center for Technology in Government at the University at Albany, State University of New York.
 Dr. Gil-Garcia is a member of the Mexican Academy of Sciences and of the Mexican National System of Researchers as Researcher Level III, which is the highest distinction a researcher can obtain before becoming Researcher Emeritus as a result of a life-long career of research contributions.
 In 2009, he was considered the most prolific author in the field of digital government research worldwide and in 2013 he was selected for the Research Award, which is "the highest distinction given annually by the Mexican Academy of Sciences to outstanding young researchers."
 More recently, Dr. Gil-Garcia was named “One of the World’s 100 Most Influential People in Digital Government” in 2018 and 2019 by Apolitical, which is a nonprofit organization based in London, United Kingdom.
 In 2021, he was one of the recipients of the two inaugural Digital Government Society (DGS) Fellows Awards.
-Currently, he is also a professor of the Business School at Universidad de las Américas Puebla in Mexico, a Faculty Affiliate at the National Center for Digital Government, University of Massachusetts Amherst and also an Affiliated Faculty member of the Informatics Doctorate Program at the College of Emergency Management, Homeland Security and Cybersecurity, University at Albany.
+Currently, he is also a professor of the Business School at Universidad de las Américas Puebla in Mexico, a Faculty Affiliate at the National Center for Digital Government, University of Massachusetts Amherst and an Affiliated Faculty member of the Information Science Doctorate Program at the College of Emergency Management, Homeland Security and Cybersecurity, University at Albany.
 Previously, he was a Professor in the Department of Public Administration at Centro de Investigación y Docencia Económicas (CIDE) in Mexico City.

 - Gil-Garcia, J. Ramon, Indushobha Chengalur-Smith and Peter Duchessi.
 (2007).
 Collaborative E-Government: Impediments and Benefits of Information Sharing Projects in the Public Sector.
 European Journal of Information Systems, 16(2): 121-133.
 DOI: 10.1057/palgrave.ejis.3000673

 - Gil-Garcia, J. Ramon and Theresa A. Pardo.
 (2005).
 E-Government Success Factors: Mapping Practical Tools to Theoretical Foundations.
 Government Information Quarterly, 22 (2): 187–216.
 DOI: 10.1016/j.giq.2005.02.001